Codeception/Codeception/ext/README.md

 composer require monolog/monolog
 ```

-Steps are loggad into `tests/_output/codeception.log`
+Steps are logged into `tests/_output/codeception.log`

 To enable this module add to your `codeception.yml`: